 AssureSign’s electronic signature via text message solution offers a way for businesses to rapidly collect signatures while remaining compliant with other FCC regulations.

-TLANTA, April 30, 2019 (Newswire.com) –AssureSign, a market leader in electronic signature innovation, today announced it will begin utilizing short codes—short digit sequences—later in 2019 for its popular eSign via Text feature.
+ATLANTA, April 30, 2019 (Newswire.com) – AssureSign, a market leader in the electronic signature industry, will begin leveraging short codes to support its popular eSign via Text solution later in 2019.
 AssureSign is the only electronic signature firm that offers eSigning via text message natively in its platform.
 Switching from traditional 10-digit number sending to short codes yields greater security protocols and seamless compliance with the Telephone Consumer Protection Act (TCPA), along with other Federal Communications Commission (FCC) regulations.